HVTN/hvtn.github.io/about.md

 [Tumblr: autogalatea](http://autogalatea.tumblr.com/){: target="_blank"}

 <br/>
 **Isla Anderson** is a poet from Surrey.
 She has won several awards including Tower, Foyle, and the Basil Bunting and Ledbury poetry competitions, as well as being published in a number of journals.
-She works with linguistic deconstruction on the themes of consumption, sexuality, and abuse.
+She works with linguistic deconstruction on the themes of consumption and sexuality.
 Her aim is to pull things apart.

 [E-mail: isla.anderson@me.com](mailto:isla.anderson@me.com)<br/>
 [Twitter: @islapoetry](https://twitter.com/islapoetry){: target="_blank"}